conanc/CV/README.md

 Product-oriented full-stack engineering manager.
 I'm focused on feedback, honesty and growth, and am interested in developing great technology, people and teams.
 I'm passionate about what I do, and will never finish learning; I enjoy helping others to learn, too.
 Management is the empowerment of others.
 I can help you build teams and bring products to market.

-My current goals are to consolidate my management and leadership skills, and develop a better understanding of go-to-market strategies and business model evaluation.
+My current goals are to consolidate my management and leadership skills, and develop a better understanding of go-to-market strategies, product validation and business model evaluation.

 # Skills